-Retention of women living with HIV and babies is a huge concern
+Retention in care for women living with HIV their affected and infected babies is a huge concern

-The consultation revealed that the retention of mothers on ART was a challenge due to nutritional challenges and gender and human rights related issues at household level, community and national level.
-Majority of loss-to-follow-up for mothers and their babies occurs early in the course of the eMTCT programme.
-Unmarried healthy, pregnant mothers living with HIV need additional support, a safe environment free from social violence for programme retention.
+The consultation revealed that the retention in care of mothers on ART was a challenge due to nutritional challenges, and gender and human rights related issues at household, community and national level.
+Majority of loss-to-follow-up mothers and their babies occurs early in the course of the eMTCTprogramme.
+Unmarried healthy, pregnant mothers living with HIV need additional support and a safe environment free from social violence for HIV programme retention.